roblox-aurora/rbxts-transform-env/README.md

 # Changes from 1.0
 - Removed `$ifEnv`.
 This should be doable via an if statement now.
+- `$env` has now been split up into `$env.string`, `$env.number` and `$env.boolean`. `$env` is no longer callable.
+    - The reason for this was the old behaviour of relying on the template argument for typing was a hidden "gotcha" that had issues.
+This is much more explicit.

 # Installation
 `npm i rbxts-transform-env`, then in your tsconfig.json: